saymoniphal/udacity-linux-server/README.md

 2. Configure SSH port to 2200

-	* Edit file ''/etc/ssh/sshd_config'' and changed ''Port 22'' to ''Port 2200''
+	* Edit file `/etc/ssh/sshd_config` and changed `Port 22` to `Port 2200`

 	* Restart sshd service:
-	  >sudo systemctl restart sshd
+	`sudo systemctl restart sshd`

 3. Configure Uncomplicated Firewall (UFW) to allow SSH(2200), HTTP(80) and NTP(123)

 	Ran below commands as sudo:

-	>sudo ufw allow from any to any port 80 proto tcp
-	>sudo ufw allow from any to any port 2200 proto tcp
-	>sudo ufw allow from any to any port 123 proto udp
+	`sudo ufw allow from any to any port 80 proto tcp sudo ufw allow from any to any port 2200 proto tcp sudo ufw allow from any to any port 123 proto udp sudo ufw enable`
-	>sudo ufw enable

 4. Create 'grader' account